 - Open new accounts

 - Obtain new drivers’ licenses or other forms of ID

 - Use the false identity when questioned by police.

-Make sure your identity and credit information are being monitored with an IdentityIQ enhanced protection plan.
+Make sure your identity and credit reports are being monitored.
 IdentityIQ actively monitors your credit report and non-credit-related information and notifies you of any changes or suspicious activity.
-If you unfortunately become a victim of identity theft, IdentityIQ helps you restore your identity and offers up to $1 million in identity theft insurance.
-Start protecting yourself now.
+Sign up for a identity theft protection plan now.